Diarrhoeal incident response protocol for public swimming pools and spa pools that use chlorine without cyanuric acid

 Recommended remedial steps

-1. Immediately close the affected pool and any other connected pools within the public swimming pools and spa pools and ensure staff involved in the response have inappropriate personal protective equipment.
+1. Immediately close the affected pool and any other connected pools within the public swimming pools and spa pools and ensure staff involved in the response have appropriate personal protective equipment.

-2. Remove as much of the faecal material as possible using a bucket, scoop or another contain that can be discarded or easily cleaned and disinfected.
-Dispose of the faecal material to the sewer.
+2. Remove as much of the faecal material as possible using a bucket, scoop or another container that can be discarded or easily cleaned and disinfected.
+Dispose of the faecal material in the sewer.
 Do not use vacuum cleaners for removing faecal material unless the vacuum waste can be directly discharged to the sewer and the vacuum equipment can be adequately cleaned and disinfected.

 1. Adapted from Murphy et al. 2014.

-6. Ensure filtration and any secondary disinfection systems operate for the whole decontamination process.
+6. Ensure that filtration and any secondary disinfection systems operate for the whole decontamination process.

-8. After the required CT has been achieved, reduce total chlorine to below 10 mg/L. Sodium thiosulphate can be added to neutralise excess chlorine.
+8. After the hyper-chlorination process is complete, reduce the total chlorine to below 10 mg/L. Sodium thiosulfate can be added to neutralise excess chlorine.

 9. Backwash filter media or replace the filter element as appropriate.
 Precoat filter media should be replaced.